leaningtech/labs/src/content/docs/cheerpj3/00-faq.md

 ## Does CheerpJ support dynamic class generation?

 Yes.

-## When compiling my application I see the message `Failure compiling MyFile.class`, but cheerpjfy continues to execute with no errors

-This means that it was not possible to use the new codegen.
-CheerpJ will use, for this class, the legacy codegen.
-This might happen for multiple classes in the same .jar,

 ## When I run CheerpJ I see 404/403 errors in the browser console.
 What's going on?